 NFC Tags Programming for Android

-When you have an NFC tag, you can import these steps into the NFC tag through the NFC app.
+When you have an NFC tag, you can import these steps into the NFC code through the NFC app.
 Then you can touch the NFC tag on your phone and instantly complete the above settings.

 You must simultaneously confirm the following three issues to program the NFC tag.